telerik/winforms-docs/winforms-converter/supported-controls/monthcalendar.md

 ---
-title: MontlyCalendar
+title: MonthCalendar
-page_title: MontlyCalendar | UI for Winforms Documentation
+page_title: MonthCalendar | UI for Winforms Documentation
 description: This article explains which standard .NET controls properties are removed and which are replaced with similar equivalents.
-slug: winforms/winforms-converter/supported-controls/menustrip
+slug: winforms/winforms-converter/supported-controls/monthcalendar
 tags: covert, winforms, numericupdown, spineditor
 published: True
 position: 1
 ---

-# MontlyCalendar
+# MonthCalendar

-The MontlyCalendar control in your application will be converted to [RadCalendar]({%slug winforms/calendar%}).
+The MonthCalendar control in your application will be converted to [RadCalendar]({%slug winforms/calendar%}).
 The following tables describe which properties and methods are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|